Close

 Skye’s beauty spots have become crowded, so we’re going with small group sizes and choosing hikes that are no less beautiful but less well known – the advantage of local knowledge.
 The roads are busy, so we’re spending less time in the car and more time walking.
 We use great accommodations in quieter parts of the island to spread the economic benefit beyond the towns and reduce pressure on them.
 Where trails are getting eroded we help fund local conservation groups who repair pathways.
 While most people drive around Skye in a hurry and only visit a handful of ‘iconic’ places, we take longer, go slower and open our eyes to the beauty that is all around.
 We give you and the island time to enjoy each other in silence if that’s what you want.

 In short, we’re doing everything we can to ensure that a Wilderness Scotland trip to Skye is still a trip to the wilderness, and always will be.
-But the bottom line is going to lie with you – the visitor.
-If you’re concerned you may not enjoy your experience because it’s too busy, or you’re not sure you can visit in good conscience, then I assure you that you can.
-I simply urge you to look carefully at how you travel.
-I’m not saying it has to be with us.
-But if you want to come then choose an operator who is really doing their utmost to ensure that your visit is a positive thing for the island as well as you.
-I guarantee that if you do that then not only will your trip be a great thing for Skye, but also for you.
+But the bottom line is going to lie with the visitor.
+If there are concerns about enjoying the experience because it’s too busy, or uncertainty about visiting in good conscience, rest assured that it is possible.
+Careful consideration of how to travel is urged.
+It doesn’t have to be with us, but when choosing an operator, ensure they are doing their utmost to make the visit a positive thing for the island and the traveller.
+Doing so guarantees a trip that’s great for Skye, and equally wonderful for the visitor.

 Meet the Author: David Russell